CIS1900/2022-fall/10/README.md

 Built-in concepts in the standard library can be found [on this page](https://en.cppreference.com/w/cpp/concepts).
 These concepts often have some *semantic* meaning on top of the *syntactic* ones in the concept definition.
 For example, this could be things like `addable` ensuring that `a + b == b + a`.
-Such constraints are only in the comments and documentation, and are not checked by the compiler.
+Such semantic constraints are only in the comments and documentation, and are not checked by the compiler.

 You may notice that the error messages for standard library classes like `vector` or `unique_ptr` are long and cryptic, exactly the problem that type constraints and concepts aim to solve.
-However, the standard library does not typically use them (I'm speculating here) in order to keep these class templates flexible.
+This is because the standard library does not typically use type constraints in order to (I'm speculating here) keep these class templates flexible.
 For example, while it may be useful to have the values in a `list` to be copyable, it would not matter if the `list` is never copied.
+Though as mentioned earlier, this could be achieved by attaching type constraints to individual member functions.
 A second---and probably more important---reason is that concepts and type constraints are very new, only introduced in C++20, so it may just take time before they are added to existing code in the standard library.

 ## Other Notes on Templates